elsa-data/elsa-data/application/backend/datasets/README.md

 so no code suitable for production deployment should rely on their existence.

+- Smartie `urn:example:elsa-data-demo-dataset-smartie`
-- MM `urn:` - mini mitochondrial (synthetically generated reads aligned to the mitochondria with coverage < 5 - and then called using bcftools - of NO ACTUAL BIOINFORMATICS VALUE - these are just files with a realistic shape to real files)
+  mini mitochondrial (synthetically generated reads aligned to the mitochondria with coverage < 5 - and then called using bcftools - of NO ACTUAL BIOINFORMATICS VALUE - these are just files with a realistic shape to real files)